pluginkollektiv/statify/readme.txt

 = Data Privacy =
-I direct comparison to statistics services such as *Google Analytics*, *WordPress.com Stats* and *Piwik* *Statify* doesn't process and store personal data as e.g. IP addresses – *Statify* counts site views, not visitors.
+In direct comparison to statistics services such as *Google Analytics*, *WordPress.com Stats* and *Piwik* *Statify* doesn't process and store personal data as e.g. IP addresses – *Statify* counts site views, not visitors.

 Absolute privacy compliance coupled with transparent procedures: A locally in WordPress created database table consists of only 4 fields (ID, date, source, target) and can be viewed at any time, cleaned up and cleared by the administrator.